 KBA is among the most common identity verification methods where the customer is posed a question, the answer to which only he/she is privy to (and which may include a time limit by which the answer must be provided).
 This approach has a relatively high risk of failure as the challenge questions are limited in variation and fraudsters can often find the answers on social networking sites.
 More importantly, it does not rely on any government-issued identity, so any person with access to these answers can take undue advantage.
 Intrusiveness is also a concern.

 Biometrics can be used to identify and authenticate individuals based on physical characteristics.
-Biometric techniques include facial recognition, voice recognition, iris and retina scanning and fingerprinting.
+Biometric techniques include facial recognition and matching, voice recognition, iris and retina scanning, and fingerprinting.
 These methods offer a high level of convenience to customers (after initial setup has occurred) as no passwords need to be remembered, no questions need to be answered, etc.

 However, biometrics has some flaws.
 For example, if a bad actor submits their own fingerprints under an assumed identity that is supported by forged documents, fraud can occur.
 Biometrics can also be stolen.
 Think about it.
 Pictures of your face are likely all over social media.
 Your voice can be recorded unknowingly.
 Databases can be hacked to retrieve fingerprints.
 And once these types of assets are in the hands of a bad actor, it can be even easier to defraud some institutions.